NuGet/docs.microsoft.com-nuget/docs/reference/extensibility/NuGet-Cross-Platform-Authentication-Plugin.md

 # NuGet cross platform authentication plugin

-Starting with NuGet version 4.8, all NuGet clients (NuGet.exe, Visual Studio, dotnet.exe and MSBuild.exe) can use an authentication plugin built on top of the [NuGet cross platform plugins](NuGet-Cross-Platform-Plugins.md) model.
+In version 4.8+ all NuGet clients (NuGet.exe, Visual Studio, dotnet.exe and MSBuild.exe) can use an authentication plugin built on top of the [NuGet cross platform plugins](NuGet-Cross-Platform-Plugins.md) model.

 ## Available NuGet cross platform authentication plugins

-There is a an authentication provider built in Visual Studio (and the Build Tools SKU) to support Visual Studio Team Services.
+There is a .NET Framework based authentication plugin built in Visual Studio (and the Build Tools SKU) to support Visual Studio Team Services.
 This plugin covers the MSBuild.exe scenarios and serves as a fallback in Visual Studio.

+TBD - .NET Core based shipping strategy

+TBD - other providers

+## Authentication in dotnet.exe

+Visual Studio and NuGet.exe are by default interactive.
+NuGet.exe contains a switch to make it [non interactive](../../tools/nuget-exe-CLI-Reference.md).
+Additionally the NuGet.exe and Visual Studio plugins prompt the user for input.
+In dotnet.exe there is no prompting and the default is non interactive.

+The authentication mechanism in dotnet.exe is device flow.
+When the restore or add package operation is run interactively, the operation blocks and instructions to the user how to complete the authentications will be provided on the command line.
+When the user completes the authentication the operation will continue.

+To make the operation interactive, one should pass `--interactive`.
+Currently only the explicit `dotnet restore` and `dotnet add package` commands support an interactive switch.
+There is no interactive switch on `dotnet build` and `dotnet publish`.

+## Authentication in MSBuild

+Similar to dotnet.exe, MSBuild.exe is by default non interactive the MSBuild.exe authentication mechanism is device flow.
+To allow the restore to pause and wait for authentication, call restore with `msbuild /t:restore /p:NuGetInteractive="true"`.

 ## Creating a cross platform authentication plugin

 A sample implementation can be found in [MSCredProvider plugin](https://github.com/Microsoft/mscredprovider).

-It's very important that the plugins conform to the security requirement set forth by the NuGet client tools.
+It's very important that the plugins conforms to the security requirement set forth by the NuGet client tools.
-The minimum required version for a plugin to be an authentication plugin is **2.0.0**.
+The minimum required version for a plugin to be an authentication plugin is *2.0.0*.
 NuGet will perform the handshake with the plugin and query for the supported operation claims.
 Please refer to the NuGet cross platform plugin [protocol messages](NuGet-Cross-Platform-Plugins.md#protocol-messages) for more details about the specific messages.